 I was joined by a tall dark-haired girl, who introduced herself as Charlotte Avery.
 We bonded quickly, as we both wanted to be in Slytherin.
 I personally didn’t know anything about the other Hogwarts houses, but both my parents had been Slytherins, and Nathan had said Slytherin was the best, so it must be so.

 Charlotte told me that the best wizards were always in Slytherin, because most Slytherins were purebloods.
 I kept silent, as my family wasn’t pureblood; there had even been a few Mudbloods in the family, people who had come from Muggle parents, like my grandfather on my mum’s side.
-Nathan and I didn’t get to see him very often, though.
 My father wasn’t very fond of Mudbloods in general, because of a Muggle war that had happened when he was a child, but Granddad Bill was always so kind.

 Soon, a short girl with shoulder-length straight blonde hair pushed open our compartment door.
 “I’ve been searching all over, everywhere else is full.
 Can I sit with you?”